nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person
-2. AddressBook adds the person
+2. InsurancePal adds the person

    Use case ends.